BusSquad/geobus-ios/README.md

 # GeoBus (iOS)

-THIS PROJECT HAS MOVED TO [THIS](https://github.com/ivanalvarado/GeoBus) REPOSITORY.
+THIS PROJECT HAS MOVED TO A PRIVATE REPOSITORY.
+IF YOU WANT ACCESS TO THE NEW REPOSITORY, PLEASE EMAIL ME AT: ivalvara [at] ucsc [dot] edu.

 GeoBus is a mobile application that tracks the position of active buses on the University of California, Santa Cruz campus.
 This is the iOS variant.
 You can find the Android repository [here](https://github.com/BusSquad/geobus-android).